Flat-Panel vs. CRT Monitors

 Back when CRTs were the only display "choice" available for personal computer users, anyone lugging one of those 50-pound, 19-inch behemoths up a flight of stairs may have paused and, while gasping for breath, wondered why a better alternative had not yet been invented.
 Though flat-panel monitors certainly have some downsides, CRT monitors have far more disadvantages, and none of them trivial.

 Some of the most critical problems with CRT monitors are noticeable even before powering up the units.
 Like a conventional television, a CRT monitor is primarily composed of a vacuum tube, which requires a minimum amount of metal and glass, neither of which are light.
-In fact, a CRT can be much heavier than the computer system itself, especially for the 19- and 21-inch models preferred by graphics designers and serious gamers.
+In fact, a CRT can be much heavier than the computer system itself, especially for the 19- and 21-inch models preferred by graphic designers and serious gamers.

 Secondly, a CRT requires a minimum depth (from the display glass in front to the electron "gun" in back), which in turn can require a tremendous amount of desk space.
 The larger the monitor's display dimensions, the larger the tube, and the more "real estate" consumed.
 For home PC users with small desks, this can be a serious disadvantage, as the desk must be pulled away from the wall just to allow the keyboard to be located in front of the monitor.